3047 Goethe: Orbit and classification

 Goethe is a non-family asteroid of the main belt's background population.
 It orbits the Sun in the central asteroid belt at a distance of 2.6–2.7 AU once every 4 years and 3 months (1,569 days; semi-major axis of 2.64 AU).
 Its orbit has a low eccentricity of 0.03 and a low inclination of 2° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Palomar in September 1960.
-In May 2156, it will pass at 0.0497 AU from the asteroid 29 Amphitrite at a relative velocity of 1.66 km/s.
+In May 2156, it will pass at a distance of 0.0497 AU from the asteroid 29 Amphitrite at a relative velocity of 1.66 km/s.

 Physical characteristics

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Goethe measures 5.846 kilometers in diameter and its surface has a notably high albedo of 0.362.
 As of 2018, no rotational lightcurve of Goethe has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.